-AU's TESOL Program genuinely encourages the participation of international students.
-The TESOL faculty, composed of native and non native English speakers alike, are all professionals with extensive international experience who understand that the road to better language learning and cultural understanding is a two-way street.
+The TESOL Program at American University welcomes and encourages international students to join our program.
+The TESOL faculty composed of native and non-native English speakers alike are all professionals with extensive international experience who understand that the road to better language learning and cultural understanding is a two-way street.

 International students (and the language teachers they become!) enrich our program, enhance its standing, and allow our domestic students to learn through their eyes.